michalrzak/auditory-intention-decoding/README.md

 poetry install
 ```

-**Note:** This requires that your virtual environment folder is located inside of the repository.
+**Note:** This requires that your virtual environment folder is located inside the repository.
 If it isn't, navigate
 to its location and activate the environment there, before navigating to the root of the repository.

 **TODO: test if this actually works**

 ### Psychopy

-After successfully installing all dependencies, you have to allow psyhopy access to the keyboard, to properly run the
+After successfully installing all dependencies, you have to allow Psychopy access to the keyboard, to be able to run the
 experiment.
 You can do this via the following commands on any Linux distribution using `system.d`:

 ```